 Scottish Borders Council set up a Duty of Candour Working Group.
 The Working group developed a Council wide procedure and keeps it under review.
 The group has representation from all relevant Council services providing social work and care services as well as input from human resources.
-The Working Group will meet as and when required and will continue to meet annually to prepare the annual report under the direction of the Chief Social worker.
+The Working Group will meet as and when required.